 There’s nothing inherently unhealthy about grain-free dog food, but I worry that pet parents have a misconception about the value and reasons for eliminating grains from their dog’s diet.

 I’ve had pet parents of healthy dogs ask about the benefits of switching to a grain-free diet.
 I tell them that there aren’t any benefits — not for an otherwise healthy pup.
 A healthy dog is better off remaining on the food they’ve been eating.
-First of all, changing their diet can be a challenge to their digestive system and needs to be done slowly and with good reason.
+First of all, changing their diet can challenge their digestive system and needs to be done slowly and with good reason.